 Open Source

 By U.S. copyright law all works created by the government are ineligible for copyright protection and thus are public domain assets.
 Most common open source licenses (GPL, MIT, etc.) rely on copyright and are not appropriate for the government to add to any works.
-(A thorough discussion on this topic can be found on GitHub regarding the licensing of the Public Sans font.)
+(A thorough discussion on this topic can be found on GitHub regarding the Federal Source Code Policy, and the licensing of the Public Sans font.)
 Instead, agencies should publish projects explicitly as public domain code.
+As mentioned above, the AI memoranda require agencies to do this for AI-related development.

 Note that even if the work is being outsourced to contractors, the government can still require any custom code to be released as public domain.